How to care for a real fur coat

 - Find a professional furrier for your repairs.
 Repairing a fur coat is not like repairing cloth or denim.
 Never take your fur to a regular tailor or try to fix it at home.
 Traditional methods will not properly mend your coat, and one wrong cut or stitch can ruin it.

 - Periodically check your fur coat for any signs of damage throughout the year.
-Fur is a delicate material so as soon as you notice a tear, rip, or snag in your fur coat or jacket, have it repaired immediately and always go to an experienced furrier.
+Fur is a delicate material.
+As soon as you notice a tear, rip, or snag in your fur coat or jacket, have it repaired immediately and always go to an experienced furrier.
 These minor issues may seem like they can wait, but small damage can grow into expensive problems.

 When to put a fur coat into storage

 This depends on the weather conditions of the place where you live.
-There is no exact time frame for when to put your coat into storage, but generally it’s best to do so when it’s too warm to wear your fur.
+There is no exact time frame for when to put your fur coat into storage.
+Generally, it’s best to do so when it’s too warm to wear your fur.

 Why to choose a professional fur storage

-The best thing you can do for your fur garments is to store them in professional fur storage when you’re not wearing it.
+The best thing you can do for your fur garments is to store them in professional fur storage off-season.
 As much as you control the conditions in your house, no closets or wardrobe will consistently maintain the conditions necessary to properly protect your fur.
 Professional fur vaults are specially designed to maintain the perfect conditions for fur all the time, which slows the aging process of your fur.
 They will protect against humidity and temperature changes, pests, and light and it’s a relatively inexpensive way to make sure your fur looks great for years.